adames-ouro/Linear-Regression/README.md

 **Step 5: Model Deployment**
 With a trained model, you can save and load the model for future predictions on new data.

-> **Note:** While Linear Regression is powerful and simple, it's important to check the underlying assumptions and understand its limitations when analyzing data.

 # Neural Networks with PyTorch

 ---